Facilities available at the Yotsuya Campus

-Active Commons can accommodate 462 people located at the basement floor of Building 9.
+Located in the basement floor of Building 9, Active Commons can accommodate 462 people.
 This facility can be used for group study, small meetings, or as a place for relaxation.
 In addition, a wide variety of boxed lunches including Japanese, Western, and Chinese are available.

-There is 9-CAFÉ by PRONTO at the corner.
-It offers pasta, handmade cobbler bread, and latte made with finely-textured foamed milk.
+There is 9-CAFÉ by PRONTO in the corner, which offers pasta, handmade cobbler bread, and cafe latte made with finely-textured foamed milk.
 Cake sets are also popular.

 Building 11, Lounge LEOC Sophia Garden

-Building 11 Lounge can accommodate approximately 500 people located at the first basement floor of Building 11 and it is equipped with a store as well.
+Situated in the first basement floor (B1F) of Building 11, Building 11 Lounge can accommodate approximately 500 people, and is equipped with a store as well.

 Hoffman Hall 4F TOKYO HALAL DELI & CAFE

-With a seating capacity of approximately 80, it is a popular cafeteria for non-Muslim students or staff.
+With a seating capacity of approximately 80, it is a popular cafeteria for non-Muslim students and staff too.
 This is a place where people can learn about different cultures and customs through food.

-Food trucks are available in several locations on campus changing from day to day.
-Freshly baked pizza, Thai food, grilled chicken, tendon, and a wide variety of other dishes will satisfy students’ appetites.
+Food trucks are available in several locations on campus, changing from day to day.
+Freshly baked pizza, Thai food, grilled chicken, tendon, and a wide variety of other dishes will satisfy your appetite.
 Some stores offer special deals if you bring your own container.

-On-campus welfare facilities for students, teachers and related personnel include the Kinokuniya Sophia Square for books and stationary, Patine Sports for sports equipment, and 7-Eleven.
+On-campus welfare facilities for students, teachers and related personnel include Kinokuniya Sophia Square for books and stationery, Patine Sports for sports equipment, and 7-Eleven.

 Kinokuniya Sophia Square

 Sophia University official athletic uniforms and sports items are available.
-Sophia Hoodies are one of the most popular items among Sophia Students with many color variations.
+Sophia hoodies are one of the most popular items among Sophia students, and come in various colors.

 7-ELEVEN, the convenience store with all kinds of meals and daily necessities, supports student life at Sophia University.
-There is also a communication space equipped where students enjoys their meals.
+It also contains a communication space where students can enjoy their meals.